 If you are planning to attend part-time, then regardless of the degree or certificate, we suggest that you enroll in HVACR 1100 first, followed by HVACR 1105, HVACR 1161 and HVACR 1110 in that order.

-Q: How long will it take me to get my certificate or degree?
+Q: How long will it take me to get my degree?

-A: Typically, you can obtain the Service Technician certificate in 12 months if you begin taking classes in the fall semester.
-The degrees can be completed in two years if you attend school full-time.
+A: The degrees can be completed in two years if you attend school full-time.

 Q: Can I visit the campus to meet the faculty and see the facilities?